ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# DR Automation for PowerVS Architecture Overview
+# Architecture for IBM DR Automation for PowerVS

 IBM® DR Automation for PowerVS is a robust disaster recovery solution integrated within IBM’s data centers, distinct from general IBM Cloud resources.
 It offers dedicated network configurations and direct-attached storage to ensure secure and reliable DR capabilities.